Contact Us for a Free Consultation (213) 542-0979

 Law Enforcement Use of Polygraph Test

-However, law enforcement and even the prosecutors still utilize polygraph tests.
-A lot of times in criminal cases, there will be evidence that someone committed a crime.
+However, law enforcement and even prosecutors still utilize polygraph tests.
+In criminal cases, there is often evidence that someone has committed a crime.
 There will be evidence that they didn't commit the crime, or maybe it's a weak case.

-times law enforcement and even prosecutors will say, okay, let's do a polygraph test and if the person can pass the polygraph test then we will not charge them with any crime.
+Someone claims something, but they don't have any proof to back it up.
+A lot of times law enforcement and even prosecutors will say, okay, let's do a polygraph test, and if the person can pass it, we will not charge them with any crime.

 What Are The Problems With Polygraph Tests?

-One of the biggest problems with the polygraph test is that usually when the test is being done, it's being done in a police-dominated environment.
+One of the biggest problems with the polygraph test is that usually, when the test is being done, it's being done in a police-dominated environment.

 When Will You Get Involved With A Polygraph Test As A Criminal Defense Attorney?

-So, we will have my polygraph person do the test, ask the same questions that the prosecutor or police are going to ask, and if the client passes the test then we turn that result over to the police/prosecutors and say, here you go.
+So, we will have my polygraph person do the test, ask the same questions that the prosecutor or police are going to ask, and if the client passes the test, then we turn that result over to the police/prosecutors and say, here you go.

 Lawyer to Review Circumstances of Your Case

-The bottom line is, we're going to handle it the way that's best for you.
-That's why you hire your own criminal defense attorney.
-Whenever you're talking about an unreliable testing device like a polygraph, you have to be talking to a criminal defense attorney who has done it a long time, knows how to deal with these types of cases, knows how to use polygraph results and knows when to tell the prosecutors and police no, that's not going to work for my client.
+The bottom line is we're going to handle it the way that's best for you.
+That's why you hire your criminal defense attorney.
+Whenever you're talking about an unreliable testing device like a polygraph, you have to be talking to a criminal defense attorney who has done it a long time, knows how to deal with these types of cases, knows how to use polygraph results, and knows when to tell the prosecutors and police no, that's not going to work for my client.

 Menu